LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 2. Create table on DynamoDB
  Create a `databaseoperation.py` script to create the table on DynamoDB, with the following attributes, where `userId` is the partition key and `fileName` is the sort key. `KeyType` indicates `HASH` for Partition key and `RANGE` for sort key. `AttributeName ` and `AttributeType` specify the name and the type of each attribute in the table.

+ **Because DynamoDB is a schema-free database, attributes can be added directly when inserting items into the table, we don't need to specify 'path',
+	'lastUpdated',
+	'owner',
+	'permissions' **
 ```
 # database schema
 CloudFiles = {